 The pharmacists and other medical professionals mentioned earlier aren’t wrong.
 Compare the labels.
 Federal regulations mandate that generic versions contain identical quantities of active ingredients as their name-brand counterparts, along with the same standards for quality and safety.

 A pharmacist brought this to my attention years ago, and I’ve saved a ton of money ever since.
 If you still have reservations, ask your doctor.

 7. Prescription drugs

-Generic prescription drugs must also meet strict federal guidelines to go on the market.
+Generic prescription drugs also must meet strict federal guidelines.
 The U.S. Food and Drug Administration says, “They are copies of brand-name drugs and are the same as those brand-name drugs in dosage form, safety, strength, route of administration, quality, performance characteristics and intended use.”

-And what a difference the price makes.
-You can save up to 95 percent by buying the generic version, CR says.
+And what a difference in the price!
+You can save up to 95 percent by buying the generic version, according to Consumer Reports.

 8. Beauty and other personal-care products

-The store brands can work just as well, and may even have the same ingredients as the brand you’re loyal to.
+Store brands can work just as well, and may even have the same ingredients as the brand to which you are loyal.
 Experiment, and check for reviews and recommendations online.
-For instance, POPSUGAR recommended its favorite generic beauty products a few years ago.

-“While it may seem generic gas is too good to be true and not the best option for your vehicle, unbranded fuel should not damage an engine,” AAA said in an email.
+“While it may seem generic gas is too good to be true and not the best option for your vehicle, unbranded fuel should not damage an engine,” AAA said.